mogoreanu/8x16_snake/README.md

 # Development environment setup

+This section needs update, to explain how to set up with VSCode, PlatformIO and SDCC.
+Old text below.

 Unfortunatelly compilers that work with Intel 8051 are scarce and the official STC documentation recommends Keil uVision.
 The development environment will have to be

 * Install Keil uVision C51, the version for 8051 microcontrollers.
 The version used in this project is V5.27.1.0.
 It will include the C compiler - C51 and the Intel 8051 assembly compiler A51.